Autopilot (AIOps Module)

 This module monitors and manages the following administrative configuration areas:

-• Solution setup - Looks for system-level problems such as incorrect DNS, NTP or mail settings.
+• Solution setup: Checks for system-level problems such as incorrect DNS, NTP, or mail settings.
 (On-premise deployments only, not available in SaaS deployments.)

-• Environmental integration - Looks for bad credentials within the monitored environment.
+• Environmental integration: Checks for device bad credentials within the monitored environment.

-• Best practices - Looks for issues in device organization and configuration consistency.
+• Best practices: Checks for issues in device organization and configuration consistency.

-• Threshold check baselining – Looks for threshold check static values that appear to be configured poorly (potentially resulting in excessive alerts).
+• Threshold check baselining: Checks for threshold check static values that appear to be configured poorly (potentially resulting in excessive alerts).

 Details